 Denison operates a professionally-staffed, 24-hour health care facility providing most aspects of primary care for our students.
 Medical care includes routine diagnoses and treatment, including lab testing, minor surgery, repair of lacerations, administration of allergy injections and immunizations, follow-up care after surgery, physical examinations and consultation and counseling around medical problems.
-The Health Service dispenses some prescriptions; others can be filled at local pharmacies.
-The Health Service also provides education and counseling regarding reproductive health, and provides birth control products to students seeking them.
+The Whisler Center for Student Wellness dispenses some prescriptions; others can be filled at local pharmacies.
+The Whisler Center for Student Wellness also provides education and counseling regarding reproductive health, and provides birth control products to students seeking them.
 Denison's Counseling Service provides individual and group counseling, usually on a short-term basis, as well as educational programming on topics including test anxiety and stress management, body image concerns and eating disorders, and depression.

-Consistent with federal law, Health and Counseling Services are prohibited from sharing a student's medical or counseling records with anyone - parents, faculty, administrators or other students - unless the student has given express consent.
-Not only are Health and Counseling Services prohibited from sharing detailed information regarding complaints or diagnoses, but they must also refrain from confirming even that a student has visited Health and Counseling Services.
+Consistent with federal law, the Whisler Center for Student Wellness is prohibited from sharing a student's medical or counseling records with anyone - parents, faculty, administrators or other students - unless the student has given express consent.
+Not only are Health and Counseling Services prohibited from sharing detailed information regarding complaints or diagnoses, but they must also refrain from confirming even that a student has visited the Whisler Center for Student Wellness.
 Students may sign a form permitting release of information on a per-incident basis.
 Representatives of the University will contact parents, however, in any situation in which they believe a student's life is at risk in either medical or psychological terms.
 In the event that a student is transported to the hospital in a life-threatening emergency, or that a counselor determines that a student is in imminent risk of harming him- or herself or others, parents will be contacted either by a representative of the University or by a hospital physician.